use.computer

 When you destroy() (or your sandbox times out), the gateway throws away the dirty VM and clones a fresh one in the background.
 The next caller already has a warm VM waiting.

-iOS doesn't have a warm pool yet (WIP) — booting one takes ~45 seconds.
-Each Mac mini can run up to 2 iOS simulators concurrently.
-You pick the device type and runtime (or accept iPhone 17 Pro + the latest iOS by default).
+Simulator sandboxes don't have a warm pool yet (WIP) — booting one takes ~45 seconds.
+Each Mac mini can run up to 2 simulator sandboxes concurrently.

 Idle reaper